Skip to main content

 Melissa Sturges (Theatre, Dance and Performance Studies)

-Melissa (she) is a third year PhD Student in the Department of Theatre, Dance & Performance Studies at UMD where she teaches courses that center public speaking, storytelling, and styles of performance.
+Melissa (she) is a fourth year PhD Student in the Department of Theatre, Dance & Performance Studies at UMD where she teaches courses that center public speaking, storytelling, and styles of performance.
 She is a scholar, educator, and practitioner of performance and dramatic literature.
 She has written for academic journals including Theatre Journal, Ecumenica, Shakespeare Bulletin, and Concept and has upcoming work in Contemporary Theatre Review and New England Theatre Journal.
 She has a BA in American Studies from NYU and a Master's in Theatre from Villanova.
 She is also an arts administrator working at Woolly Mammoth Theatre Company and writes freelance arts reviews for DCTrending, amongst others publications.
-She loves DC museums and outings; and is an advocate for adapting the archive through performative writing.
+She loves DC museums and outings, and is an advocate for adapting the archive through performative writing.

 Back to Top